Skip to Content

-At Pearson Butler, we have decades of experience serving individuals, businesses, and families across Utah in over a dozen practice areas.
+Estate Planning At Pearson Butler, we have decades of experience serving individuals, businesses, and families across Utah in over a dozen practice areas.
 With more than thirty qualified legal professionals, we have the resources and experience needed to resolve even the most complex legal matters.

 Salt Lake City Estate Planning Lawyer

-Start Preparing for the Future Today
+Start Preparing for the Future in Utah

 It's never too early to begin planning for your future and ensuring that your loved ones are taken care of.
 Unfortunately, many people delay or neglect estate planning altogether.
 Don't settle for default laws dictating the distribution of your assets after you're gone.
 Take control of your legacy on your own terms with a comprehensive estate plan.